Categories

 Help for Claustrophobia

 A number of treatment options are available to help you overcome your claustrophobia.
 Research has shown that phobias respond best to a combination of treatment models.
-A holistic approach would include appropriate therapeutic treatment by a registered psychologist, as well as the use of natural remedies, relaxation techniques or other treatment methods such as hypnotherapy.
+A holistic approach would include appropriate therapeutic treatment by a registered psychologist, as well as the use of relaxation techniques or other treatment methods such as hypnotherapy.

 Treatment Options for Claustrophobia